otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

-- Improvements on security and privacy:
 - Security level raised to 224 bits and based on elliptic curve cryptography (ECC).
-This includes an upgrade to SMP
-  - Additional protection against transcript decryption in the case of ECC compromise
+- Additional protection against transcript decryption in the case of ECC compromise.
 - The cryptographic primitives and protocols have been updated:
-  - Deniable Authenticated Key Exchange use Spawn ([2]).
+  - Deniable Authenticated Key Exchange using Spawn ([2]).
-  - Key management use the Double Ratchet Algorithm ([6]).
+  - Key management using the Double Ratchet Algorithm ([6]).
-  - Upgrade SHA-1 and SHA-2 to SHA-3.
+  - Upgraded SHA-1 and SHA-2 to SHA-3.
-  - Switch from AES to XSalsa20.
+  - Switched from AES to XSalsa20.

 ## High Level Overview